Lionel Jarvis: Naval and medical career

 Jarvis served originally at the Royal Naval Hospitals of Plymouth and Haslar, before going on to serve at HMS Cochrane in Rosyth and then on board HMS Jupiter, HMS Ambuscade, HMS Berwick, RFA Argus and HMS Amazon.
 After qualifying as a specialist in General Medicine, Jarvis was appointed as the General Physician for RNH Gibraltar from 1982 to 1984.
 Following this he served in the 1990/91 Gulf Conflict on RFA Argus.

 After qualifying as a Consultant Radiologist in 1990, he returned to RNH Haslar and gained promotion to Surgeon Commander.
 During this tenure Jarvis was the Defence Consultant Advisor in Radiology from 1995 to 2002, responsible for worldwide diagnostic imaging for all UK armed services.
 He went on to serve with 34 Field Hospital in Iraq on TELIC 1 in 2003.

 Jarvis was promoted to Surgeon Captain in 1999 and commanded the Ministry of Defence Hospital Unit Portsmouth.
 From here, he moved on to become the Commanding Officer (CEO) of the Royal Hospital Haslar (1999-2003, the UK's largest military hospital) and Fort Blockhouse (2001–03).
 He took Haslar through a period of substantial change, including merging it with a nearby military establishment and establishing partnership with the NHS.
 Jarvis served as an Honorary Executive Director of Portsmouth Hospitals NHS Trust during this complex period.

 Jarvis attended The Royal College of Defence Studies in 2004 and was subsequently appointed as Deputy Director Medical Operations in the Royal Navy Fleet HQ in Portsmouth.
 This was followed by a promotion to Surgeon Commodore in 2005, upon which he was made the Director of Medical Policy in the Defence Medical Service Department of the Ministry of Defence.

-Jarvis was then promoted to Surgeon Rear Admiral in June 2008 and became the Assistant Chief of the Defence Staff for Health, responsible for managing oversight of UK and NATO military operations and healthcare delivered worldwide.
+Jarvis was then promoted to Surgeon Rear Admiral on 2 June 2008, and became the Assistant Chief of the Defence Staff for Health, responsible for managing oversight of UK and NATO military operations and healthcare delivered worldwide.
 He became the Chief Naval Medical Officer and the Medical Director General (Navy) in 2011, posts he vacated in April 2012.
 He was succeeded in post by Surgeon Commodore C. J. G McArthur.
+He retired from the Navy on 26 July 2012.

-Jarvis moved with his wife to Qatar in 2012, taking on the posts of both Chief Executive and Medical Director of the new Heart Hospital in Hamad Medical Corporation.
+Jarvis moved with his wife to Qatar in 2012, taking on the posts of both Chief Executive and medical director of the new Heart Hospital in Hamad Medical Corporation.
 He established clinical and organisational governance in the hospital's early years, achieving external accreditation with Joint Commission International.